 Our History

-In the summer of 2023, Conway Architectural Salvage and Heritage Project was incorporated as a nonprofit, and a board of directors was established.
+Conway Architectural Salvage and Heritage Project was incorporated as a nonprofit in August 2023.
 To launch as a grassroots, community-driven project, the organization relied on local support and connections built over the previous few years, including:

-- Collaboration with the owner of the local historic McIver-Shaw Lumber Co. and Old Icehouse property, located near downtown Conway
+- Collaboration with the owner of the local historic McIver-Shaw Lumber Co. and Old Icehouse properties located near downtown Conway

 - Fundraising efforts for the first deconstruction project